JuliaLang/PackageCompiler.jl/docs/src/index.md

 relies upon ["tracing" an exemplar session](@ref tracing) and recording which methods were used.
 Any methods that were missed will still be compiled as they are needed (by default).

+Note that to use PackageCompiler.jl effectively some knowledge on how how packages and ["environments"](https://julialang.github.io/Pkg.jl/stable/environments/) work is required.
+If you are just starting out with Julia, it is unlikely that you would want to use PackageCompiler.jl

 -----

 The manual contains some uses of Linux commands like `ls` (`dir` in Windows)